tethysplatform/tethys/docs/installation/production/docker/dockerfile.rst

 .. note::

     The ``latest`` portion of the image name is a tag that specifies the latest released version will be used for the build.
-Alternatively, you can replace the ``latest`` tag with either a specific version of Tethys Platform (e.g. ``3.3.0``) or with the ``master`` tag to use the latest development version.
+Alternatively, you can replace the ``latest`` tag with either a specific version of Tethys Platform (e.g. ``3.3.0``) or with the ``dev`` tag to use the latest development version.
 For a list of all available tags see: `tethysplatform/tethys-core Tags <https://hub.docker.com/r/tethysplatform/tethys-core/tags>`_.

 2. Define environment variables